cfengine/documentation/reference/promise-types/commands.markdown

 when you want to get them directly from a slist without going through `join()` or other functions.

+**Note:** Spaces are not preserved when the `useshell` attribute is set to `"useshell"` or `"powersell"`.
+The same is true when using commands promises on Windows, even when `useshell` is set to `"noshell"`, due to limited support in the Win32 API.

 The `arglist` is **appended** to `args` if that's defined, to preserve backwards compatibility.